MrRogueKnight/Dev3Pack-Lisk-Solidity-Bootcamp-2025/homework/week1-article-blockchain.md

 ## 📝 Summary

-Blockchain is transforming how we think about trust, transparency, and digital ownership.
+Blockchain is transforming the way we handle trust, transparency, and digital ownership.
 Understanding the trilemma, layering, and rollups is key to navigating the future of Web3.

 > 🎉 **You made it!** Whether you’re a developer, designer, or just curious, you’re now ready to explore the world of blockchain with confidence.